TSSG/MDB-to-SQL-Docker/README.md

 > make deploy

-This will create a docker container named `mdb_to_sql_converter`, which you should see be able to see if you run the command:
+This will create a docker container named `mdb_to_sql_converter`, which you should be able to see if you run the command:

 > docker ps -a